rohitzurmure/CPU_RAG/README.md

   * **Interactive Q\&A**: A user-friendly chat interface to ask questions and receive answers from the RAG pipeline.
   * **Local First**: The entire system operates on a local CPU, eliminating the need for API keys or cloud services.
   * **Open-Source Stack**: Built exclusively with powerful open-source libraries such as **LangChain**, **Ollama**, and **ChromaDB**.
-  * **Source Document Display**: Shows the exact document chunks retrieved from the vector store that were used to generate the answer.
   * **Built-in Benchmarking**: A one-click evaluation module to test the RAG system's performance.
   * **Comprehensive Metrics**: The evaluation suite measures:
       * **Response Accuracy**: Uses BERTScore to calculate the semantic similarity between the generated answer and a ground-truth reference.